calshelden/CaLiForce/README.md

 ## Installation

-In order to install CaLiForce, first navigate to package folder
+In order to install califorcia, first navigate to package folder
 ```
-cd path/to/CaLiForce
+cd path/to/califorcia
 ```
 If you do not wish to install the package into your base python library, you may want to create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) before installing the package.
 A virtual environment can be created with
 ```